 - 1. The purpose of this policy is to provide Charterhouse staff with the framework they need to keep children safe in the School.
 The policy is openly available to anyone.
 Staff at Charterhouse are obliged to read it, and the School must ensure it is followed by all staff.
 The policy also offers information to pupils, parents and others about how safeguarding and child protection work. - 2.
 Charterhouse regards the welfare of its pupils as of paramount importance.
 It recognises its moral responsibility to safeguard and promote the welfare of children, and its duty to ensure its safeguarding policy and practice follows the law, the government's statutory guidance, and various other directives.
-Chief among these are: - Working Together to Safeguard Children (HM Government, July 2018) - Keeping Children Safe in Education (HM Government, September 2021) - Boarding Schools: National Minimum Standards (HM Government, April 2015) - Surrey Safeguarding Children Partnership protocols, guidance and procedures (online) - Handbook for the Inspection of Schools: Commentary on the Regulatory Requirements (Independent Schools Inspectorate, September 2020)
+Chief among these are: - Working Together to Safeguard Children (HM Government, July 2018) - Keeping Children Safe in Education (HM Government, September 2020) - Boarding Schools: National Minimum Standards (HM Government, April 2015) - Surrey Safeguarding Children Partnership protocols, guidance and procedures (online) - Handbook for the Inspection of Schools: Commentary on the Regulatory Requirements (Independent Schools Inspectorate, September 2019)

-A full list of the laws, regulations and other documents which the School must follow or to which it must have regard in a safeguarding context is included on pages 39 and 40.
+A full list of the laws, regulations and other documents which the School must follow or to which it must have regard in a safeguarding context is included on pages 35 and 36.

-- 3. This policy is reviewed annually by the School's Designated Safeguarding Lead ('DSL') working with the Deputy DSLs and the Governor with Leadership Responsibility for Safeguarding.
+- 3. This policy is reviewed annually by the School's Designated Safeguarding Lead ('DSL') working with the Deputy DSLs and the Governor who has leadership responsibility for safeguarding.
 It is submitted to the Governing Body for approval in the first term of each new school year. - 4.
-In this policy, 'members of staff' means anyone directly employed by Charterhouse (teaching and support staff, as well as music teachers), but must also be taken to include regular contractors such as instructors, sports coaches, Sports Centre and Holroyd Howe employees, in addition to Governors, volunteers, students undertaking placements, and supply teachers or agency staff.
+In this policy, 'members of staff' means anyone directly employed by Charterhouse (teaching and support staff, as well as music teachers), but must also be taken to include regular contractors such as instructors, sports coaches, Sports Centre and Elior employees, in addition to Governors, volunteers, students undertaking placements, and supply teachers or agency staff.

-- 5. A number of other Charterhouse documents are mentioned in this policy.
-Staff can find these on 'Greyhound', using the 'Safeguarding & Child Protection' button on the dashboard.
-For example: - Professional conduct policy - Raising concerns at work ('whistleblowing') - Anti-Bullying policy - Prevent, and Fundamental British Values - Pupil behaviour policy - Safer recruitment, selection and disclosure - Online safety policy - Joiners, Leavers, and Long Term Absences (CME) - 6.
+- 5. In this policy, a number of other Charterhouse documents are mentioned.
+Staff can find these on 'Greyhound', using the 'Safeguarding & Child Protection' pink button on the dashboard.
+For example: - Professional conduct policy - Raising concerns at work ('whistleblowing') - Policy on Bullying and Abuse - Prevent, and Fundamental British Values - Pupil behaviour policy - Safer recruitment, selection and disclosure - Equality Policy, and Accessibility Policy - Joiners, Leavers, and Long Term Absences (CME) - 6.
 The term 'child' is used in this policy to refer to anyone under 18.
 The School extends the same level of pastoral concern to pupils over 18, but recognises their different legal status.
 The policy is designed chiefly to apply to Charterhouse's pupils, but the School expects staff to exercise equal care with regard to other children resident on the campus or visiting. - 7.
-Organisations or individuals sometimes hire out or use Charterhouse's premises and facilities for the purpose of providing education or activities to children not otherwise connected with the School.
-When this happens, the School will seek to assure itself that the body concerned has its own policies and procedures in place to keep children safe, and understands how to contact Charterhouse's DSL or Deputy DSL 'on call' (see paragraph 35 below).
-In particular, the DSL will read the user's safeguarding policy, and work with the School's Lettings and Human Resources Departments to decide upon the approach to checking (for example) the identities, DBS certificates and training records of the adults involved.
-Compliance with these safeguarding requirements will be a condition of the agreement between the School and the body hiring or using its premises. - 8.
-To safeguard and promote the welfare of children, all Schools (including independent schools) are required to act in accordance with the arrangements provided by their local Children's Safeguarding Partnership.
-The Surrey Safeguarding Children Partnership (SSCP) consists of Surrey County Council, Surrey Police, and (on behalf of Surrey NHS providers) Guildford & Waverley Clinical Commissioning Group.
-The SSCP's Procedures Manual can be found at:
+In September 2019, safeguarding children boards were replaced by 'Children's Safeguarding Partnerships'.
+The Partnership in Surrey consists of Surrey County Council, Surrey Police, and (on behalf of Surrey NHS providers) Guildford & Waverley Clinical Commissioning Group.
+Schools (including independent schools) are not partners, but 'Relevant Agencies', and as such are required to act in accordance with the Partnership's arrangements.
+The Surrey Safeguarding Children Partnership's Procedures Manual can be found at: